raaz252/ImageToText/README.md

 # ImageToText
-Use images to extract text from it usinf FastAPI
+Use images to extract text from it using FastAPI

 # Image to Text Microservice